 QuickTime is a proprietary video format from Apple.
-It was supported on Windows till recently until Apple decided not to anymore.
-So how do you play QuickTime videos in Windows 10?
+It was supported on Windows till until recently Apple decided not to anymore.
+So how do you play QuickTime videos in Windows 11/10?
 There are a couple of ways to do it, and it also includes an official method as well.

 - Use Windows Media Player

 Unless you are hooked into the Apple ecosystem, encountering a MOV file is rare.
 However, if you are into editing videos and using a DSLR, you need to play those files on your Windows 10 computer.

 Apple still has QuickTime installation files on its support website.
 However, do note that the support stopped in 2016.
 Apple is not responsible if you use it and get into any trouble.
 Once you install it, you should be able to play the MOV files just like how you play any video file on your computer.

 If you all wish to use QuickTime Player, we suggest making sure you need it.
 It is best to use Windows Media Player or any third-party applications considering the security concern.

 Also, when installing QuickTime, install the player alone.
 Skip the part where you can install a Plug-in, picture viewer, etc.

 Did you know Windows Media Player supports QuickTime Movie format?
 I am sure not many know of it.
 Windows Media Player comes pre-installed on Windows; if not, you can download and install it.

 We hope you chose to use the Windows Media player and third-party players to play the MOV files.
 Unless some other apps need to have QuickTime for Windows installed, we suggest you give it a pass.

 Why won’t MOV files play on PC?